-We’ve been casually searching online for the past year or so for a “home on wheels” that will carry our family throughout Mexico and Central America for a year-long, out-of-this world adventure.
+We’ve been casually shopping for a home on wheels for the past year or so; something that will carry our family throughout Mexico and Central America for a year-long, out-of-this world adventure.
 There is one thing I can say about RV’s, which is really the same as houses; there are a million and one choices as far as layouts, sizes and costs.

 RV shopping is pretty overwhelming!

 So, after all this casual hunting, we finally did some serious recon this past week.
 We went to the Denver RV and Adventure Show to browse.